venkata-pavani/Secure-and-Private-AI/README.md

 7. k.view -- returns a new tensor with same data of k and size (a,b)
 8. torch.from_numpy(vector_name) -- converts numpy array into torch

-## Learning Gradient Descent, Forward Propogation, BackPropogation
+## Learning Gradient Descent, Forward Propogation, BackPropogation (Check notebook for equations and detailed explanations)

 In MNIST dataset we pass images through Neural Network and enable it to predict images with higher probability